hpc/hpc-collab/README.md

 <P>
 Consider setting the value <EM>clusters/common/flag/PREFERRED_REPO</EM> to your nearest <EM>rsync</EM> reposistory.
 <P>
-Then <EM>make prereq</EM> to sanity check that there is sufficient storage to host this set of cluster recipes.
+Then <EM>make prereq</EM> to sanity check that there is sufficient storage to host this set of cluster recipes and to construct the appropriate <EM>Vagrantfile</EM>s for the local environment.
 Be prepared to point <EM>hpc-collab/tarballs</EM> and <EM>$HOME/VirtualBox VMs</EM> at a separate partition with more storage.

 Cluster recipes are driven by configuration stored in skeleton file systems. <A HREF="https://www.vagrantup.com/">Vagrant</A> <A HREF="https://www.vagrantup.com/docs/vagrantfile">Vagrantfile</A> and GNU make rules ingest the settings from the <EM>cfg/&lt;nodenames&gt;</EM> directories.